All Episodes

 I assume he was hoping, as were other leaders, that they would have a chance to kind of navigate and negotiate with Trump on issues if he was going to be the nominee.

-And then they never got that choice.
+They never got that choice.

-And what he's basically saying from my perspective is come and kiss my ring.
+And what he's basically saying, from my perspective, is come and kiss my ring.

-Boehner was speaker, but Republicans didn't get the job done.
+But Republicans didn't get the job done.

-Republicans, look at the exit polls.
+Republicans, look at the exit poll.

 60% feel betrayed.